abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Ir
   Needs GW version

-  * Ir-sp: Default version with.
+  * Ir-sp.in: Default version with.
 Has 2 f-projectors to improve transferability.
     Recommended for GS applications.

 ## Pt